SUSTech-ISACG-Association/Kanagawa_DNA_Storage/doc/report.typ

 This algorithm ensures that once a segment is recovered, it can be used to help recover other related segments until all segments are decoded.

 == Implementation
-The backend of our decoding system is implemented in C++, with the main logic for droplet recovery and segment inference handled by the Python2 frontend.
-Due to limitations in Python2's PRNG, which affects the deterministic mapping between seed and chunk IDs, we were unable to fully migrate the decoding process to C++ for the given encoded file `50-SF.txt`.
+The backend of our decoding system is implemented in C++, with the main logic for droplet recovery and segment inference handled by the C++ frontend.
+Note that we have implemented a similar PRNG in C++, having the same behavior as the one used in Python2.7, which breaks the limitation of the PRNG used by @erlich2017dna, and now our encoding and decoding can co-work together seamlessly.

-However, we implemented a custom C++ encoder that works seamlessly with our C++ decoding backend, demonstrating the potential for a fully integrated system.
-It is worth noting that our encoder follows a more deterministic approach of mapping seeds to chunk IDs, which is essential for further optimization and integration with the decoding process.
+#pagebreak()

 The project structure is as follows: